DE-RSE/de-rse.github.io/_posts/2024-10-08-identifying-the-foundational-competencies-of-a-research-software-engineer.md

 menulang: en
 ---

-# Identifying the Foundational Competencies of a Research Software Engineer

-_Flo's suggestion: The TeachingRSE collaboration_
-_Jeremy Cohen, Florian Goth, et al._ (author list to sort out - if we need one at all?)

 Only a little over a decade ago, the term Research Software Engineer (RSE) didn't exist.
 Now we find ourselves in a position where the term is increasingly widely accepted and research institutions are hiring RSEs to provide the vitally important skills that they need to support and undertake modern research.